 One solution: switch to a Romanian deadlift (RDL), which shifts the focus to your lower body, says trainer Alexandra Redmond, CPT in her latest Instagram post.

-Here’s how to perform the move safely, and Remond’s tips for warding off lower back pain.
+Here’s how to perform Romanian deadlifts safely, and form tips for warding off lower back pain.

 How to Do a Romanian Deadlift to Avoid Back Pain